About Archives of Disease in Childhood

 Paediatric and Perinatal Drug Therapy

 Four times a year ADC will carry a distinct Paediatric and Perinatal Drug Therapy (PPDT) section publishing original research, reviews, comment and analysis in all areas of paediatric drug therapy.
-The current editors of PPDT, Imti Choonara, Tony Nunn and Michael Rieder will be the editors of this section.

 As well as being published in print and online in ADC the section will be reprinted and sent to all members of the European Society for Developmental Perinatal and Paediatric Pharmacology and the Neonatal and Paediatric Pharmacists Group.
 All subscribers to ADC will have access to PPDT papers.